Theology

 • THEO 228 The Birth of the Bible

-Students must complete six credits of religious & theological studies.
-Some courses in this area include:
+Curriculum includes six credits of religious & theological studies.
+Some examples of courses that fulfill this requirement are:

 • THEO 207 Believing, Thinking, Feeling, & Choosing